 This publication is a labor of love.
 (We know.
 That’s kind of cliche in the literary magazine circuit.)
 The editorial staff and panel of readers consists of gracious volunteers.
 Most have full-time jobs.
 Many are also working tirelessly on their own creative efforts.
 It is very important to note that members of our volunteer reading panel are not excluded from submitting material.
 Those pieces go through the same reading process; however, they do not read their own submissions.
 (We wanted to be transparent about that!)

-Because we do not charge for our publication, a $3-per-submission fee (implemented in June 2014) helps support the administrative costs of running online magazine (hosting, professional memberships, ads, writer incentives, etc.).
+Because we do not charge for our publication, a $3-per-submission fee (implemented in June 2014) helps support the administrative costs of running online magazine (hosting, software, licensing, professional memberships, ads, writer incentives, etc.).
 In 2019, we launched the Friends of Hippocampus Magazine membership program, which allows our readers to help support the magazine; the majority of these contributions help fund contributor honorariums.
 Otherwise, Hippocampus Magazine largely remains a publisher-funded effort.

 Hippocampus Magazine (ISSN 2160-2298) publishes seven times per year and is part of Hippocampus Magazine and Books LLC.
 News and other blog posts may be updated between issues.
 All photos used in stories are by staff, provided as courtesy, or licensed for our use, unless credited otherwise.
 Contributor bios current at time of publication.
 Inquiries: Write to Hippocampus Magazine, 210 W. Grant St., Suite 108, Lancaster, PA 17603, or email firstname.lastname@example.org.